 - We expect children to listen carefully to instructions in lessons. - We expect children to try their best in all activities.
-If they do not do so, we may ask them to redo a task - We spend time at the beginning of every new school year discussing the school rules, and we refer back to them regularly. - If a child is disruptive in class... - Step 1 A prompt to quickly address low level disruption to restore a desirable learning environment Step 2 A clear verbal warning and reminder of expectations - Step 3 option 1 If a child is significantly impacting the learning of others, we isolate the child from the rest of the class until s/he calms down and is in a position to work sensibly again with others.
-They will also miss 5 minutes break time and a restorative meeting will take place (logged on behaviour tracker). - Step 3 option 2 If low level behaviour continues after warnings, they will miss 5 minutes of break time and a restorative meeting will take place (logged on behaviour tracker). - Step 4 if undesirable behaviour is repeated or deemed significant enough, the Headteacher is informed and will discuss the incident with the child, and where necessary, parents will be informed. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
+If they do not do so, we may ask them to redo a task. - We spend time at the beginning of every new school year discussing the school rules, and we refer back to them regularly. - If a child is disruptive in class...
+Step 1 (Green) A prompt to quickly address low level disruption to restore a desirable learning environment.

+Step 2 (Yellow) - A clear verbal warning and reminder of expectations.

+Step 3 option 1 (Orange) - If a child is significantly impacting the learning of others, we isolate the child from the rest of the class until s/he calms down and is in a position to work sensibly again with others.
+They will also miss 5 minutes break time and a restorative meeting will take place (logged on CPOMS).

+Step 3 option 2 (Orange) - If low level behaviour continues after warnings, they will miss 5 minutes of break time and a restorative meeting will take place (logged on CPOMS).

+Step 4 (Red) - If undesirable behaviour is repeated or deemed significant enough, a member of SLT is informed and will discuss the incident with the child, and where necessary, parents/guardians will be informed.

-- There are many forms of bullying and each one is taken very seriously by the School.
+- The safety of the children is paramount in all situations.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - There are many forms of bullying and each one is taken very seriously by the School.
 Strategies to identify and deal with incidents of bullying are outlined in our Anti-Bullying Policy. - Corporal Punishment is not allowed or deemed to be acceptable at any time in Plumtree School.
 However, teachers and other school staff are entitled to use reasonable force to control or restrain pupils in certain circumstances including disruptive behaviour when safety is paramount.
-Further guidance is available - Physical intervention will only be used to manage a child's behaviour if it is necessary to prevent personal injury to the child, other children or an adult, to prevent serious damage to property, or in what would reasonably be regarded as exceptional circumstances in line with our safeguarding policy. - Any occasion where physical intervention is used to manage a child's behaviour this will be recorded and parents will be informed about it on the same day. - A person shall not be taken to have given corporal punishment in breach of the above if the action was taken for reasons that include averting an immediate danger of personal injury to, or an immediate danger of death of, any person (including the child). - Providers must not threaten corporal punishment, nor use or threaten any form of punishment which could have an adverse impact on the child's well-being.
+Further guidance is available - Physical intervention will only be used to manage a child's behaviour if it is necessary to prevent personal injury to the child, other children or an adult, to prevent serious damage to property, or in what would reasonably be regarded as exceptional circumstances in line with our safeguarding policy. - Any occasion where physical intervention is used to manage a child's behaviour this will be recorded and parents/guardians will be informed about it on the same day. - A person shall not be taken to have given corporal punishment in breach of the above if the action was taken for reasons that include averting an immediate danger of personal injury to, or an immediate danger of death of, any person (including the child). - Providers must not threaten corporal punishment, nor use or threaten any form of punishment which could have an adverse impact on the child's well-being.

-Parents may be asked into school to discuss their child's behaviour.
-In rare cases, letters and phone-calls are made to parents and parents may be asked to temporarily or permanently withdraw their child if the child's behaviour is placing either the child or other children at risk.
+Parents/guardians may be asked into school to discuss their child's behaviour.
+In rare cases, letters and phone-calls are made to parents/guardians and parents/guardians may be asked to temporarily or permanently withdraw their child if the child's behaviour is placing either the child or other children at risk.